4l3b/WorkTrack_pwa/README.md

 # WorkTrack

-This is the mobile PWA version of [**WorkTrack**](https://github.com/4l3b/WorkTrack), a browser-based tool for recording daily work sessions.
+This is the mobile PWA version of [**WorkTrack**](https://github.com/4l3b/WorkTrack), a browser-based tool for recording daily work sessions with a cockpit-style UI modeled after the Flight Management Computer of the iconic McDonnell Douglas MD-11 aircraft.

 <img src="worktrack_pwa.png" alt="WorkTrack PWA interface" width="30%">